 Periodontal disease, or more commonly known as gum disease, is a chronic infection of the gums and underlying bone structure that holds our teeth into position.
 During the early stages of the disease, referred to as gingivitis, periodontal

-disease causes gums to become inflamed, swollen, red, and to bleed easily, especially after brushing and flossing.
+disease causes gums to become inflamed, swollen, red, and bleed easily, especially after brushing and flossing.
 If left untreated, gingivitis can progress into the more serious periodontitis, a severe form of gum disease that ranks as the leading cause of adult tooth loss in the U.S.

 By now, most of us understand the risks associated with not brushing and flossing daily.
 Plaque, a sticky biofilm made up of harmful oral bacteria and food particles that linger in the mouth after eating breaks down the sugars in the foods and drinks we consume to produce harmful acids that slowly erode tooth enamel and cause gum inflammation.
 Unfortunately, understanding the risks that come with poor oral health doesn’t always translate into taking our oral hygiene seriously enough.